mohammedadelabu/transfer-api/README.md

-# week-9-node

-## 1. Implement this task using MongoDB

-### Setup

-1. Your are required to use `TypeScript` for the task and build the APIs (endpoints) with `express`
-2. Use and setup the project with `Yarn`

 ## Problem Description:

-Imagine you are asked to develop a transfer service with APIs to transfer money between two accounts You application is expected to have the following database structure
+Imagine you are asked to develop a transfer service with APIs to transfer money between two accounts My application have the following database structure

 - COLLECTION 1 - transactions
   - reference (unique)